robbfountain/131studios.com/resources/views/projects/2021/11/g-and-p-distributors.md

 slug: g-p-distributors
 ---

-G&amp;P is an industry leading wholesale supplier of gaming and fundraising supplies.
+G&P is an industry leading wholesale supplier of gaming and fundraising supplies.
 Offering tip jars, pull tab games as well as small games of chance, rip open games, fish bowl games, BINGO supplies and merchandise deals.
 Serving fraternal organizations, fire companies, clubs, taverns, bars, legions, youth organizations, teams and nonprofits throughout the region with a variety of gaming and fundraising needs.